What is Kaya?

 Google Chrome: https://support.google.com/chrome/answer/95472?hl=en-GB

 You can see courses that you have started and those that you have completed in your ‘Record of learning’, which is linked from the main menu at the top of your screen under ‘My learning’.
-Here you can also access your gradebook, and list of face-to-face bookings
+Here you can also access a list of face-to-face bookings that you have made.

 Courses as a whole are completed once all of the activities within them have been completed.
 Sometimes you can only complete an activity if you have achieved a particular mark on a quiz, for example.
 Double-check that you have completed everything that you need to; make sure that all of the grey ticks next to each activity have turned green to show they are completed.
-If you are sure you have completed all the steps and the completion still isn't showing, use ‘Live chat’ to speak to one of our support technicians, which can be found in the platform footer, or email us at firstname.lastname@example.org
+If you are sure you have completed all the steps and the completion still isn't showing, use ‘Live chat’ to speak to one of our support technicians, or email us at firstname.lastname@example.org

 Yes, if the course you have chosen offers a certificate, you have completed all of the course’s activities and you have met the relevant criteria.
 You will then be able to download it as a PDF.